SaimaMeem/task-management-system/readme.md

     - `from_dict` is a class method that reconstructs a Task object from a dictionary.

    This addition improves data persistence and serialization, making it easier to store tasks in files and reload them during application startup.

+### Additional Functionalities
+Upon reviewing the system, I identified and added several essential functionalities:

+- **Add Task:** Tasks are now case-insensitive, meaning '**Task 1**', '**task 1**', and '**TASK 1**' are considered the same.
+A task with the same name cannot be added if it is pending, but it can be added if the existing task is completed.

+- **Update Task:** Only the task description can be updated.
+The task title remains unique and unchangeable.

+- **Delete Task:** Tasks can be deleted based on their title.

+- **Clear Task List:** Allows for the complete removal of all tasks, providing a fresh start.

+- **List Only Completed Tasks:** Provides an option to filter by using flag(`--completed`) and list only the completed tasks.

+- **Search Task and Show Details:** Enables searching for a task by its title and displays its details.

+ - **Format Average Completion Time:** Converts the average completion time into a more readable format, enhancing usability over the default datetime format.